 LeBron James is not known to be a Deadhead, but he sure likes their Dancing Bears.
-The NBA all-star wore a sweat outfit to Game 2 of the playoffs between James' Lakers and the Houston Rockets on September 6 emblazoned with three of the bears.
+The NBA All-Star wore a sweats outfit to Game 2 of the playoffs between James' Los Angeles Lakers and the Houston Rockets on September 6 emblazoned with three of the bears.
 The Lakers won the game 117-109 in overtime to knot the series at 1-1.

 BBZ ???????????? pic.twitter.com/5KMOrN7epZ— Los Angeles Lakers (@Lakers) September 6, 2020

 The Dancing Bears design, created by Bob Thomas at the request of the band's sound engineer and LSD provider Owlsey Stanley (he was nicknamed "Bear"), first appeared on the back cover of History of the Grateful Dead, Volume 1 (Bear's Choice) in 1973.
 The band's guitarist Jerry Garia was also referred to as "Papa Bear."

 James' Deady hoodie can be found here.
 There are many other similar Dancing Bear sweatshirts on the web.

 So for now, Deadheads can call him LeBron "Bear" James.

 After James' 15-year-old son posted a video of himself smoking a blunt, James said, "It pissed me off."
 Bronny plays on the Sierra Canyon School basketball team.

 Click here to subscribe to CelebStoner's weekly newsletter.